Mo-Abdalkader/Problem_Solving/README.md

 ## Folder Structure

 The repository follows a structured organization for problems.
-Each category has its own folder, and within each folder, problems are further organized by their names or unique identifiers.
-Here is an example of the folder structure:
+Each category has its own folder, and within each folder, problems are further organized by their ease.

 ## Contributing